 Models of stellar emission are given either by Maraston (2005) or Fioc and Rocca-Volmerange (1997).
 The absorption and scattering of stellar light by dust, the so-called attenuation curves for galaxies, are given by Calzetti et al. (2000).
 Dust emission is characterized by a power-law model proposed by Dale and Helou (2002), with the slope αSED of the relation between the dust mass and the heating intensity.
 This is the only dust emission model included in the newest CIGALE distribution (CIGALE version 2013/01/02).

-fraction of young stellar population
+where fySP is the fraction of the young stellar population.